mehulagg/gitlab/doc/user/application_security/dast/index.md

 Your application is exposed to a new category of attacks once deployed into a new environment.
 For example, application server misconfigurations or incorrect assumptions about security controls may not be visible from source code alone.
 Dynamic Application Security Testing (DAST) checks an application for these types of vulnerabilities in a deployed environment.
+GitLab DAST uses the popular open source tool [OWASP Zed Attack Proxy](https://www.zaproxy.org/) to analyze your running web application.

 NOTE:
 The whitepaper ["A Seismic Shift in Application Security"](https://about.gitlab.com/resources/whitepaper-seismic-shift-application-security/)